 A GPS receiver gives latitude, longitude, and elevation.
 Let’s focus specifically on how a GPS receiver calculates elevation.
 The information required is:

 There are many different reference ellipsoids, but all GPS receivers use the same one, and it is called the WGS-84 Reference Ellipsoid.
 Below is a picture of this ellipsoid with some lengths in meters for:

-Notice that the Semi Major Axis (a) is LONGER than the Semi Minor Axis (b), or the distance from side to side on the Earth is LONGER than from top to bottom.
-It is just like the squished basketball!
+Notice that the Semi Major Axis (a) is LONGER than the Semi Minor Axis (b), Physically, this means the distance from side to side on the Earth is LONGER than from top to bottom, just like the squashed basketball.
 The lengths shown in the image define the exact shape of this ellipsoid, and are used by the GPS receiver to help it calculate elevation.